luisfelix-93/load-tester/README.md

-# 💫 Load Tester - A Distributed Load Testing Tool
+# 💫 Support.io

-This project is a distributed load testing application built with a microservices architecture.
-The system is composed of a **React** frontend, a **Node.js/TypeScript** API, and a separate **Node.js/TypeScript** worker to run the load tests.

-The tool allows you to send a configurable number of HTTP requests to a target URL and view performance statistics and charts.
+Support.io is a multifunctional platform designed to help developers and system administrators ensure the performance, reliability, and security of their web applications.
+Built with a microservices architecture, the project offers a set of tools integrated into a single interface.

 ---